New second-order optimality conditions in sub-Riemannian Geometry: Introduction

 Moreover, by taking this bounding map biggest possible, we may guarantee that $\PP(t)$ has properties of the value function in the sense of Bellman.
 In particular, it turns out that for every control $\du\in\LL{t_0}{t_1}$ the function

 is non-decreasing.
-By differentiation with respect to $t$ (we were able to prove that $\PP(t)$ is differentiable almost everywhere) we get a set of ODEs and an inequality that an abnormal minimizing SR geodesic should satisfy.
 The above properties are stated as Thm~\ref{thm:optimal_deg_2}, which is the main result of this paper.

+\paragraph{Discussion of the main result.} By differentiation of the latter function with respect to $t$ (we were able to show that $\PP(t)$ is differentiable almost everywhere) we prove Theorem~\ref{thm:equations_of_motion}, obtaining a set of ODEs \eqref{eqn:xi_u_1}--\eqref{eqn:Phi_b_1} and an inequality \eqref{eqn:2_form_positive} that an abnormal minimizing SR geodesic should satisfy.

-\paragraph{Discussion of the main result.} The most significant feature of Thm~\ref{thm:optimal_deg_2} is, in our opinion, the existence of a pair of ODEs \eqref{eqn:xi_u_1}--\eqref{eqn:Phi_b_1} that each minimizing SR geodesic should satisfy (the well-known \emph{Goh condition} is a simple consequence of these equations -- see Remark~\ref{rem:deg2_full}).
+The derivation of these equations is, in our opinion, the most significant consequence of Thm~\ref{thm:optimal_deg_2}.
+(The well-known \emph{Goh condition} is a simple consequence of these equations -- see page~\pageref{par:Goh}.)
 The first of these equations is of the form

 It describes the controls $u_i(t)$ of the SR geodesic $q(t)$ in terms of vector fields $X_i$ spanning the distribution $\D$, and two functions $\xi(t)$, $a_2(t)$ related with the quadratic map $\PP(t)$.
 Note that if $a_2(t)\neq 0$ we may explicitly derive $u_i(t)$ as a function of other quantities.
 This observation is a basis of a distinction of abnormal extremals into sub-classes of \emph{2-normal} and \emph{2-abnormal extremals} proposed by us in Definition~\ref{def:2_normal_abnormal}.
 The former class is defined by the property that $a_2(t)\neq 0$ for every $t\in[t_0,t_1]$, hence the controls $u_i$ are solutions of algebraic equations.
 Geometrically the 2-normal case corresponds to a situation when for every $t$ the graph of $\PP(t)$ strictly separates the cost direction from the set $S_t$.
 By contrast, in the 2-abnormal case the controls $u_i(t)$ are undetermined at some times $t\in[t_0,t_1]$ and the above separation is not strict.
 Schematically the difference is depicted on the figure below.